-LD 55 An Act to Amend the Law Governing the Accrual of Earned Paid Leave (Sponsored by Rep. Lemelin of Chelsea)
+LD 55 An Act to Amend the Law Governing the Accrual of Earned Paid Leave (Sponsored by Rep. Lemelin of Chelsea) On Appropriations Table

-This amends the law governing earned paid leave to provide that an employee is entitled to earn one hour of paid leave from a single employer for every 40 hours worked, up to the accrual limit specified in the employer's policy.
-The bill also provides that accrued and unused hours of earned paid leave from the previous year must be available for use by an employee in the current year of employment and further clarifies that accrued and unused hours from the previous year may not reduce the total amount of hours of paid leave an employee is entitled to earn in the current year, up to the accrual limit specified in the employer's policy.
+As amended by the committee, this bill provides that accrued and unused hours of earned paid leave from the previous year of employment must be available for use by an employee in the year of employment immediately following the previous year.
+The bill also clarifies that the accrued earned paid leave carried forward from the previous year may not reduce the total amount of hours of paid leave an employee is entitled to earn in the year of employment immediately following the previous year, up to 40 hours or the accrual limit specified in the employer's policy governing paid leave, whichever is higher.

-LD 54 An Act to Require Employers to Disclose Pay Ranges and Maintain Records of Employees' Pay Histories (Sponsored by Rep. Roeder of Bangor)
+LD 54 An Act to Require Employers to Disclose Pay Ranges and Maintain Records of Employees' Pay Histories (Sponsored by Rep. Roeder of Bangor) On Appropriations Table